7underlines/js-shopware-admin-api-client/README.md

-# Admin Node-API Client for Shopware 6
+# Admin JavaScript-API Client for Shopware 6

-This code highly bases on the [Administration Code](https://github.com/shopware/platform/tree/745f1f7aaa5c47d123e04b5b5b93b81161eae19a/src/Administration/Resources/app/administration/src/core/data-new) and made NodeJs compatible.
+This code highly bases on the [Administration Code](https://github.com/shopware/platform/tree/745f1f7aaa5c47d123e04b5b5b93b81161eae19a/src/Administration/Resources/app/administration/src/core/data-new) and made JavaScript compatible.

-## Quickstart
+## Running the examples

 Clone the repository and run the following commands from inside the repository: